-NOTICE: If the main motor or tail motor do not start up properly when throttle is first applied, immediately return the throttle to the low position and try again.
+NOTICE: If the main motor or tail motor do not startup properly when throttle is first applied, immediately return the throttle to idle and try again.
 If the problem persists, disconnect the flight battery, check for binding in the gear train and ensure no wires have become entangled within the gears.

 Place the model onto a flat, level surface free of obstacles and walk back 30 feet (10 meters).
 Slowly increase the throttle until the model is approximately 2 ft.
-(600mm) off the ground and begin flying the model.
+(600mm) off the ground and check the trim so the model flies as desired.
+Once the trim is adjusted, begin flying the model.